NickTGraham/ECE401_Project1/README.md

 # ECE401_Project1
-Pipelined MIPS Processor, Completed while an undergrad at U of R
+Pipelined MIPS Processor, Completed while an undergrad at U of R, based on given template code.
+Any use of this code must be cited.

 ## ToDo
 - [x] Draw Diagram of Existing Components